 - If we are using the fast deadlines, we must give you our answer within 24 hours.
 This means within 24 hours after we get your request.
 Or, if you are asking for an exception, this means within 24 hours after we get your doctor's or prescriber's statement supporting your request.
 We will give you our answer sooner if your health requires it. - If we do not meet this deadline, we will send your request to Level 2 of the appeals process.
+At Level 2, an Independent Review Entity will review your request. - If you have questions, please call Buckeye Health Plan at 1-866-549-8289 (TTY: 711), from 8 a.m. to 8 p.m., Monday through Friday.
+After hours, on weekends and on holidays, you may be asked to leave a message.
+Your call will be returned within the next business day.
+If you need to speak to your care manager, please call 1-866-549-8289 (TTY: 711), 24 hours a day, 7 days a week, 365 days a year.
+These calls are free.
+For more information, visit mmp.buckeyehealthplan.com.

-At Level 2, an Independent Review Entity will review your request. - If our answer is Yes to part or all of what you asked for, we must give you the coverage within 24 hours after we get your request or your doctor's or prescriber's statement supporting your request. - If our answer is No to part or all of what you asked for, we will send you a letter that explains why we said No. The letter will also explain how you can appeal our decision.
+- If our answer is Yes to part or all of what you asked for, we must give you the coverage within 24 hours after we get your request or your doctor's or prescriber's statement supporting your request. - If our answer is No to part or all of what you asked for, we will send you a letter that explains why we said No. The letter will also explain how you can appeal our decision.